Biosimilars

 Lodaat has an extensive portfolio of Biosimilars, Biologics, and High Value Molecules including ADCs, MABs and other large molecules.
 We are looking for reputable global partners who want to expand their product line and in-license for their territory.

-Paras Biopharmaceuticals has been intensively working on a Romiplostim biosimilar known as Elitek™ / Fasturtec™) and has progressively achieved success.
-The company plans to mature good value within its Rasburicase asset and would like to highlight the following points / highlights to gauge your level of ...
+Due to the complex nature of the product, Paras Biopharmaceuticals has been intensively working on this complex drug (Nplate™) for over 6 years and has progressively achieved success.
+The company plans to mature good value within its Romiplostim asset (Biosimilar) and would like to highlight the following...

 • Product Ready-to Use CHO cell lines